BhavyeMathur/goopylib-v1/README.md

 There are probably still a lot of bugs in the release version, but I moved onto Version 1.1 because I started working on converting goopylib code to Cython C and also building a Sound Engine for goopylib 1.2

+#### 1.1.132-alpha14 4th-20th October 2020

+* Fixed bug with the `AnimatedImage` class not defining its `anchor` attribute
+* Added a try & except clause for the `CBezierCurve` import statement as some people were facing errors importing it.

 #### 1.1.130-alpha13 29th September-3rd October 2020

 * Renamed the `open` argument of the `UniformBSpline()` function to `is_open` to avoid the same name as the